 Global health challenges are evolving

-The growth in development aid for health has slowed since 2010 as donor government budgets have tightened.
+The growth in development aid for health has fallen in recent years as donor government budgets have tightened.
 This is particularly concerning for low-income countries that rely heavily on aid to provide health services to their populations.
 Low-income countries are being hit the hardest: in these countries, government health expenditure as a percentage of GDP has been in decline in recent years, resulting in more needing to be done with less.
 In 2015, the UN agreed the Sustainable Development Goals, including global health targets such as the elimination of major disease epidemics and the reduction in the burden of childhood obesity.
+To ramp up progress towards these goals, in September 2019, the UN Secretary General called for a Decade of Action to deliver the Global Goals by 2030.

-Meanwhile, the scale of antimicrobial resistance, which already causes more than 700,000 deaths each year worldwide, is growing.
-In addition, new public health crises have posed further challenges to global health and put more pressure on already strained health systems and families paying out of pocket for health services.
-For instance, new Ebola outbreaks occurred in the Democratic Republic of Congo in 2018.
-They were contained more quickly than the 2014-2016 West Africa Ebola outbreak was, in part due to quicker response times and the use of innovative medicine and vaccine candidates.
-Yet, infections were confirmed in high-conflict areas, creating significant new challenges for health services.
-Also in 2018, just weeks after 47 African governments pledged to end cholera outbreaks by 2030, Zimbabwe declared a state of emergency due to a cholera outbreak.
+In addition, new public health crises have posed further challenges to global health and have put more pressure on already strained health systems and families paying out of pocket for health services.
+For instance, in 2019 the resurgence of measles was a threat with 6,000 deaths recorded in the Democratic Republic of the Congo by January 2020.
+Antimicrobial resistance, which already causes more than 700,000 deaths each year worldwide, is growing.
+A newly emergent coronavirus which causes acute respiratory disease, COVID-19, was identified in Wuhan, China in January 2020, with the World Health Organization declaring a global health pandemic in March 2020.
 To help address current and future global health issues, governments and regulators – as well as stakeholders from the public and private sectors – need to develop, support and implement innovative practices to reach more people in need.

 Progress is being made